goodship1/Donut/README.md

 # 3D-Donut
-A small rust implementation of a spinning donut
+A small rust implementation of a spinning donut which renders in terminal